xsscx/srd/code/debugserver/Readme.md

 # Landing for debugserver

-Still working on the right mix of entitlements to make sebugserver work on the Apple Secyrity Research Device.
+Still working on the right mix of entitlements to make debugserver work on the Apple Secyrity Research Device.

 Here is here I'm at:
 ```